-Tam lo'ed him like a vera brither;
+Tam lo'ed him like a very brither;

 They had been fou for weeks thegither.

-And ay the ale was growing better:
+And aye the ale was growing better:

-The landlady and Tam grew gracious
+The Landlady and Tam grew gracious,

-Wi' secret favours, sweet, and precious:
+Wi' favours secret, sweet and precious:

-The souter tauld his queerest stories;
+The Souter tauld his queerest stories;

-The landlord's laugh was ready chorus:
+The Landlord's laugh was ready chorus:

 The storm without might rair and rustle,